On simultaneous conjugation of permutations: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we use $S_n$ to denote the symmetric group on the set $[n]=\{1,2,...,n\}$, and $(1)$ is the identity of $S_n$.
-Furthermore, if there is no special statement, the different letters indicate different points and the same letter with different marks also indicate different points.
-Now we recall some notions and notations about symmetric group which will be used, for detail see\cite{C,D}.
+Throughout this paper, if there is no special statement, the different letters and the same letter with different marks indicate different points.
+Furthermore, $S_n$ is the symmetric group on the set $[n]=\{1,2,...,n\}$, and $(1)$ is the identity of $S_n$.